sesamiapp/devportal/docs/sesami-api/get-started/make-request.md

 # Make a Request
- Our API uses the [API Key](authentication.md) to authenticate the requests.
+ Our API uses the [API key](authentication.md) to authenticate the requests.
- You can view and manage your API Key in the Admin portal.
+ You can view and manage your API key in the Admin portal.

 For authenticated requests, you must include your API key in the request headers.
 Use the following format: